ramirezfx/docker-jekyll/README.md

 # docker-jekyll-4.2.2

-This will build a docker-image with the latest Jekyll-Version
+This will build a docker-image with Jekyll

 ## INSTALL